University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/variants_clinical/variant_filtering.md

 ![Priest.
 (2017). _Curr Opin Pediatr_.
 29(5): 513–519.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5590671/bin/nihms899674f1.jpg)

 In the previous tutorial, we discussed annotation of identified variants in three samples, and today we will be looking at family inheritance patterns.
-As you may have noticed, the three samples sequenced in our data are related, and form a "trio" (mother-father-daughter).
+As you may have noticed, the three samples sequenced in our data are related, and form a "trio" (mother-father-son).
 Trios and other members of an affected individual's family are often sequenced in clinical genetics, allowing clinicians to establish the inheritance pattern of the trait or identify new _de novo_ mutations that may have arisen independently of the parents.

 ### This week's tutorial